 - a.
 According to MM, what will be the value of IA if it uses no debt?
 If it uses \$6 million of 6% debt? - b.
 What are the values of the WACC and r_s at debt levels of D = \$0, D = \$6 million, and D = \$10 million?
 What effect does leverage have on firm value?
 Why? - c.
 Assume the initial facts of the problem ($r_d = 6\%$, EBIT = \$1.6 million, $r{sU} = 11\%$), but now assume that a 40% federal-plus-state corporate tax rate exists.
-Find the new market values for IA with zero debt and with \$6 million of debt, using the MM formulas. - d.
-What are the values of the WACC and r_s at debt levels of D = \$0, D = \$6 million, and D = \$10 million, assuming a 40% corporate tax rate?
-Plot the relationships between the value of the firm and the debt ratio, and between capital costs and the debt ratio. - e.
+Use the MM formulas to find the new market values for IA with zero debt and with \$6 million of debt. - d.
+What are the values of the WACC and r_s at debt levels of D = \$0, D = \$6 million, and D = \$10 million if we assume a 40% corporate tax rate?
+Plot the relationship between the value of the firm and the debt ratio as well as that between capital costs and the debt ratio.

+- e.
 What is the maximum dollar amount of debt financing that can be used?
 What is the value of the firm at this debt level?
-What is the cost of this debt?

-- How would each of the following factors tend to change the values you plotted in your graph? - (1) The interest rate on debt increases as the debt ratio rises. - (2) At higher levels of debt, the probability of financial distress rises.
+What is the cost of this debt? - f.
+How would each of the following factors tend to change the values you plotted in your graph? - (1) The interest rate on debt increases as the debt ratio rises. - (2) At higher levels of debt, the probability of financial distress rises.

-(17-10)Equity Viewed as an Option A. Fethe Inc. is a custom manufacturer of guitars, mandolins, and other stringed instruments located near Knoxville, Tennessee.
+Equity Viewed as an Option

+A. Fethe Inc. is a custom manufacturer of guitars, mandolins, and other stringed instruments that is located near Knoxville, Tennessee.
 Fethe's current value of operations, which is also its value of debt plus equity, is estimated to be \$5 million.
-Fethe has \$2 million face-value zero coupon debt that is due in 2 years.
-The riskfree rate is 6%, and the standard deviation of returns for companies similar to Fethe is 50%.
+Fethe has \$2 million face value, zero coupon debt that is due in 2 years.
+The risk-free rate is 6%, and the standard deviation of returns for companies similar to Fethe is 50%.
 Fethe's owners view their equity investment as an option and would like to know the value of their investment.

-- Using the Black-Scholes Option Pricing Model, how much is Fethe's equity worth? - b.
+- a.
+Using the Black-Scholes option pricing model, how much is Fethe's equity worth? - b.
 How much is the debt worth today?
-What is its yield? - How would the equity value and the yield on the debt change if Fethe's managers were able to use risk management techniques to reduce its volatility to 30%?
+What is its yield? - c.
+How would the equity value and the yield on the debt change if Fethe's managers could use risk management techniques to reduce its volatility to 30%?
 Can you explain this?